Get a quote

 The NFIP may be a good choice for homeowners in SFHAs because it can’t refuse to cover a risk.
 However, NFIP policies only offer a maximum of $250,000 coverage and personal belongings to $100,000.
 This might not be enough for many homeowners.
 Plus, there’s a 30-day waiting period.

-Private insurers can usually offer higher limits and other coverage options that some homeowners may find more attractive to people.
-For instance, you can get a flood insurance endorsement added to your homeowners insurance policy that’s effective immediately.
-We can match its limits to the ones on your dwelling insurance, or Coverage A however large that number is.
-The same is true for personal property insurance, or Coverage C.
+Private insurers can usually offer higher limits and other coverage options that some homeowners may find more attractive.
+You may even be able to get a flood insurance endorsement added to your homeowners insurance policy that’s effective immediately.